 - November: Second notification of selection

 After receiving the confirmation, you should first celebrate, and second: apply for a study permit.

-Checking the Swedish Migration Agency for a study permit, you will see that you should fill out their application and visit the embassy or the consulate-general.
+Checking the Swedish Migration Agency for a study permit, you will see that you should complete their application and visit the embassy or the consulate-general.
 Although a positive response isn’t guaranteed, the better the application, the more chances you will have to be accepted.

 The study permit is a requirement, seeing how it will give you the opportunity to remain in Sweden for the duration of your studies.
 If you don’t apply, they will have grounds to “escort you out” after only three months.

-So, seeing how this information is at your fingertips, all you need to do to study in Sweden is to find the degree for you and let your dreams of international education come true.
+Now that you have all this information at your fingertips, all you need to do to study in Sweden is to find the ideal degree and let your dreams of studying abroad come true.